amanda-eames/applied_machine_learning_in_python/supervised_machine_learning/introduction.md

 ## Lasso Regression
 * Is an L1 penalty, take the absolute value of the weights rather then squared.
 The effect has the effect of setting parameter weight to zero, called a sparse solution a kind of feature selection
 * When we have many small/medium sized effects use ridge and when few variables with medium large effects use lasso.

+## Non-linear realtionships
+* Polynomial features, we can apply non-linear transformations to create a new features that capture more complex relationships.
+Note need to keep in mind of polynomial feature expansion, this can lead to overfit.
+* Logistic Regression is used for classification, apply a log function to compress the target values to between 0 and 1, naturally this be interpreted as a proabability.
+For binary classification, we interpret the value as the porbability of belonging to the positive class.
+We can also apply a the same penalty as L2 regularisation (this is turned on by default in sklearn)

+## Support Vector Machines
+* Linear classification
+$$f(x,w,b) - sign(w \dot x + b)$$